 UPDATE: The Asian American Journalists Association wants the paper to “publicly acknowledge its lapses in taste and judgment.”

-What they’re saying on Facebook about this newspaper poster for the St. Johnsbury Academy Hilltoppers vs. Rice Memorial High School game:
+What they’re saying on Facebook about this Caledonian-Record poster for the St. Johnsbury Academy Hilltoppers vs. Rice Memorial High School game:

 “Yikes.
 Gonna be a fun day at the paper today….”